FabricMC/community/CODE_OF_CONDUCT.md

 ## Examples of behavior that contributes to creating a positive environment include:

-* Be kind and courteous to others
+* Being kind and courteous to others
 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
 * Collaborating with other community members